-Samuel Walker is Emeritus Professor of Criminal Justice.
+Samuel Walker is Emeritus Professor of Criminal Justice at the University of Nebraska, Omaha.
 He received a Ph.D. in American History from Ohio State University in 1973.
 He has taught at UNO since 1974.
 He is the author of 11 books on policing, criminal justice history and policy, and civil liberties.
 Professor Walker’s current research involves police accountability, focusing primarily on citizen oversight of the police and police Early Warning (EW) systems.
 The research on citizen oversight is published in Police Accountability.

 Samuel Walker’s website and blog can be found here.